sammuelyee/docs/cartodb-editor.md

 - __Torque Animation Duration:__ the length of your animation.

-- __Torque Time Attribute:__ the name of the date column in your table.
+- __Torque Time Attribute:__ the name of the date column in your dataset.

 - __Torque Aggregation Function:__ Torque renders your data in clusters, choose what value to show such as max values only, or count how many values are in each cluster.